Quantum fields in boson star spacetime: Pauli-Villars regularization conditions

 \section{Pauli-Villars regularization conditions}

 In this section, we derive the Pauli-Villars regularization conditions in Friedmann-Robertson-Walker (FRW) spacetime, where adiabatic solutions exist.
+A theory exhibits the same structure of ultraviolet divergences in all spacetimes, since these divergences are only sensitive to small scale physics and all spacetimes are locally Minkowskian.
+We are therefore able to compute the Pauli-Villars regularization conditions and the counterterms through the adiabatic expansion \cite{Parker:1974qw}, which is among the most efficient methods for implementing regularization and renormalization in curved spacetimes, and then apply them to other spacetimes.
+The same results can also be obtained using other methods, such as the point-splitting regularization \cite{Christensen:1976vb}, and physical results are irrelevant of what regularization method is used.
 The calculation is performed up to second order in the adiabatic expansion \cite{Berczi:2024yhb}.
 We also compare the results with those of Minkowski spacetime.

 The line element of FRW spacetime is

 where Cartesian coordinates are used and $a(t)$ denotes the scale factor.
 The non-vanishing components of the Einstein tensor are

 The spacetime can still be foliated by a set of constant-$t$ spacelike hypersurfaces with unit normal vector $n^{\mu}=(1,\bm{0})$, owing to spatial homogeneity and isotropy, where canonical quantization is performed.
 The matter part is unchanged as it is in the main text, and both the physical fields and the ghost fields satisfy the Klein-Gordon equation.
 For clarity, we first consider one single field and include all fields when implementing the regularization.